Nkethaeus/AcuTech/README.md

 Finally, open the `acs-ccnrf.ipynb` notebook, verify that the file paths are correctly specified in the 'Loading of Dataset & Metadata' cell, and execute all cells in the notebook to initiate the retraining process.

-### Note

-The app requires the Anvil client to be running for proper functionality.
+> Note: The app requires the Anvil client to be running for proper functionality.
 To use the app, [create an Anvil account](https://anvil.works/sign-up) and name the file 'upload'.
 Then, copy the client code from `anvil/client_code.py` and ensure it is executed after pasting.
+>

-You will also need to replace the Anvil server uplink key in the 'Anvil Server Connection' cell in `acs-ccnrf.ipynb`.
+> You will also need to replace the Anvil server uplink key in the 'Anvil Server Connection' cell in `acs-ccnrf.ipynb`.
 To obtain a server uplink key, click the Uplink button on Anvil and copy the provided server uplink key.

 ## Group Members